JesonShawn/jesonshawn.github.io/README.md

 ### **SOFTWARE ENGINEER: QUALITY ASSURANCE**
 ### OPENTEXT CORPORATION

-Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides
+QA Engineer for Documentum® content server product R&D, Worked in Agile SCRUM team and performed end to end validation of CS product.
+I worked on installation and verification of CS builds on Windows,Docker and Linux flovours.
+Validated hotfix, patch and updates based on customer requirement.

+### **SENIOR SYSTEMS ENGINEER**
-### **FRONTEND DEVELOPER**
+### Infosys limited

+Worked as part of Generic Signing team to develop and automate tasks for GSM solution which handles millions of transactions.
+I worked on setting up functional test automation suite and performace testing of REST API's.
+Integrated automation suite with CI/CD pipeline.
+Designed splunk dashboard with real time alerting.

-### Booking.com
+### **SYSTEMS ENGINEER**

-Worked with packages team to build mobile website using React, typsecript and graphql.
-Developerd checkout process for package bookings.
-Migrated the old code in perl to react for desktop website.

-### **SOFTWARE DEVELOPER**
+### Infosys limited
-### NAGARRO PVT, LTD

-Worked on java , hybris framework and promotion engine.
-Created registration process, order hostory for amway.
-Worked on emil notifications service for customers
+Worked as part of migration team to migrate applications and products to Private Cloud.
+Setup CI/CD pipelines for build, release and Deployment using Jenkins and IBM UCD.
+Deployed and verfied on Linux and Windows platforms post migration.
+Scripted for automated installtion.
+Worked on POC to develop Java web application and REST API's using Spring boot.

 ---

 ## Education

-### **GURU NANAK DEV UNIVERSITY**
+### **NMAM Instittute of Technology**
 ### BTech Computer Science (2012- 2016)
-GPA 8.75
+GPA 8.53

 ---

 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a Softare Engineer, I like to develop value based compact solutions so as to eliminate repetitive tasks.

-I enjoy being outdoors, so i go for run everyday.
-I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.
+I enjoy being outdoors and love to play football.
+I love exploring new things and cultures.
+When I am inside, I sing in my free time.

+“All you need in this life is ignorance and confidence, and then success is sure.”
+– Mark Twain